 In both of these cases, the best pressure cooker recipes add the shrimp after the rest of the ingredients have already been cooked.

 To see what I mean, try my Instant Pot Orzo and Shrimp Scampi Pasta.

-How to Boil, Saute or Broil
+How to Pan Sear, Boil or Broil

 If you want more control over the cooking process, then it's better to saute, boil or broil shrimp, using your stove or oven.